agui888/shim-doc/docs/array.md

 _.lastIndexOf(array|string, value, [from = #array], [isPlain = false])

-match from end of the array, get the index of the matched value or nil
+Match from end of the array, get the index of the matched value or nil

 ```lua
 _.lastIndexOf({11, 22, 33, 11}, 11)